Daniel Brunskill

-Daniel Zachary Brunskill (born January 27, 1994) is an American football center for the Tennessee Titans of the National Football League (NFL).
-He played college football at San Diego State.
+Daniel Zachary Brunskill (born January 27, 1994) is an American professional football center for the Miami Dolphins of the National Football League (NFL).
+He played college football for the San Diego State Aztecs and was signed as an undrafted free agent by the Atlanta Falcons of the National Football League (NFL) in 2017.
+Brunskill has also played for the San Diego Fleet of the Alliance of American Football (AAF), as well as the San Francisco 49ers and Tennessee Titans of the NFL.

-Early years
+Early life

-Brunskill played as a tight end for Valley Center High School in Valley Center, CA where received an award for all-league in the lineman category under Coach Rob Gilster.
+Brunskill played as a tight end for Valley Center High School in Valley Center, California, where he received an award for all-league in the lineman category under coach Rob Gilster.

 Professional career

 Atlanta Falcons

 Brunskill signed with the Atlanta Falcons as an undrafted free agent on May 1, 2017.
 He was waived by the Falcons on September 2, 2017, but was signed to the practice squad the next day.
 He signed a reserve/future contract with the Falcons on January 15, 2018.

 On September 1, 2018, Brunskill was waived by the Falcons and was signed to the practice squad the next day.

-San Diego Fleet (AAF)
+San Diego Fleet

-In January 2019, Brunskill joined the San Diego Fleet of the newly formed Alliance of American Football.
+In January 2019, Brunskill joined the San Diego Fleet of the newly formed Alliance of American Football (AAF).